Last updated March 2018

 Pond thermometer types – floating

 Traditional styles are still available, with a reservoir of liquid that expands with heat and rises up a glass capillary tube alongside a calibrated scale.
 The liquid is no longer mercury, which has been banned for its toxicity, and is now usually coloured alcohol.
 Less easy to break are those with a sensor and digital readout.

 Both types are readily available as floating thermometers, enabling you to make useful spot checks, but you will need to tether them so you can reel them in to make a reading.
-Traditional types include those from Bradshaws Direct or from Pondkeeper including PondXtra’s that is suspended below an ornamental frog float.
-Both suppliers have digital versions: battery-powered examples are made by Superfish and Velda; there are also solar-powered versions from Superfish and Velda.
+Traditional types include those from Bradshaws Direct or from Pondkeeper.
+There are also digital thermomenters including solar-powered versions from Superfish and Velda.
 These simple thermometers are robust and easy to read, but you need to add weights to the unit if you want to discover deep-down temperatures, and the display part of digital versions may not like immersion for long – so check the instructions!

 Pond thermometer types – digital with a cable+sensor